 The easiest way to check for valid routes is to use the journey planner at www.nationalrail.co.uk.
-You can also check the National Routeing Guide which is available at data.atoc.org/routeing-guide, or ask the Ticket seller when you buy your Ticket.
+You can also check the National Routeing Guide which is available at data.atoc.org/routeing-guide or ask the Ticket seller when you buy your Ticket.

-INFORMATION: The National Rail Journey Planner lets you select any specific journey, and allows you to include specific locations you wish to travel through.
-It will display valid tickets for your chosen journey alongside the train times.
+INFORMATION: The National Rail Journey Planner lets you select any specific journey and allows you to include specific locations you wish to travel through.
+It will display valid Tickets for your chosen journey alongside the train times.

-- 13.2.
-If you make a journey by a route that is not valid you will be liable to pay an excess fare.
-The price for this will be the difference between the amount paid for the ticket you hold and the lowest price ticket available for immediate travel that would have entitled you to travel by that route. - 13.3.
-If you are using a Zonal Ticket, which allows travel within a defined geographic area, you may travel on trains which take any route within the zone or zones shown on the Ticket. - 13.4.
-If you travel beyond the destination shown on the Ticket, you will be treated as having joined the train without a valid Ticket for the additional part of your journey.
+- 13.2 If you make a journey by a route that is not valid you will be liable to pay an excess fare.
+The price for this will be the difference between the amount paid for the Ticket you hold and the lowest price Ticket available for immediate travel that would have entitled you to travel by that route. - 13.3 If you are using a Zonal Ticket, which allows travel within a defined geographic area, you may travel on trains which take any route within the zone or zones shown on the Ticket. - 13.4 If you travel beyond the destination shown on the Ticket, you will be treated as having joined the train without a valid Ticket for the additional part of your journey.
 Condition 9 sets out what may happen if you travel without a valid Ticket.

-14. Using a combination of Tickets
+14. Using a Combination of Tickets

-- 14.1 Unless shown below, you may use a combination of two or more Tickets to make a journey provided that the train services you use call at the station(s) where you change from one Ticket to another. - 14.2 If you are using a Season Ticket, daily Zonal Ticket, or another area based Ticket such as a concessionary pass, ranger or rover in conjunction with another Ticket and the last station at which one Ticket is valid and the first station that the other Ticket is valid are the same, then the train does not need to call at that station for your combination to be valid. - 14.3 Some Tickets specifically exclude their use in conjunction with other Tickets.
-This will be made clear in the terms and conditions when buying such Tickets, and you cannot use such a Ticket in conjunction with another except as set out in 14.1 above. - 14.4 In all cases you must comply with the specific terms and conditions of each of the Tickets you are using (for example, keeping to the valid route(s) and train services for which each Ticket is valid).
+- 14.1 Some Tickets specifically exclude their use in conjunction with other Tickets.
+This will be made clear in the terms and conditions when buying such Tickets - 14.2 Unless Condition 14.1 applies, you may use a combination of two or more Tickets to make a journey provided that the train services you use Call at the station(s) where you change from one Ticket to another.

+- 14.3 Unless Condition 14.1 applies, if you are using a Season Ticket, daily Zonal Ticket, or another area based Ticket such as a concessionary pass, ranger, or rover, in conjunction with another Ticket and the last station at which one Ticket is valid and the first station that the other Ticket is valid are the same, then the train does not need to Call at that station for your combination to be valid. - In all cases you must comply with the specific terms and conditions of each of the Tickets you are using (for example, keeping to the valid route(s) and train services for which each Ticket is valid).
 It is your responsibility to check that you comply with the Conditions listed above.